-It is the responsibility of a student desiring to withdraw from College to notify the College Completion Center and announce his/her intention to withdraw.
+It is the responsibility of a student desiring to withdraw from College to notify the Academic Success Center and announce his/her intention to withdraw in writing.
 The last day to completely withdraw from the College is the last day of classes each semester.
-You should check the current academic calendar for withdrawal deadlines.
+Students should reference the current academic calendar for withdrawal deadlines.
 At the time of withdrawal, the student will sign a withdrawal form stating the date of withdrawal and the reason(s) for leaving College.
-Students who fail to comply with this regulation within 10 school days after leaving the College will be reported as irregularly withdrawn and all grades in all courses enrolled will be recorded as FIW.
+Students who fail to comply with this regulation within 10 school days after leaving the College will be reported as irregularly withdrawn and all grades in all courses enrolled will be recorded as FIW and the failing grades will be calculated into the student's Grade Point Average.
 Refunds are subject to the established last date of attendance.